MicroStrategy/rest-api-docs/docs/common-workflows/migrations-in-workstation/project-merge-between-environments.md

 - Create package
 - Apply package

 To execute the API, you must get the authorization token by executing the `POST /api/auth/login` request, and get a token as `"X-MSTR-AuthToken": "ns42kvi9lb36ae7g3scphn0ga9"` in the response body.
 Keep the token value.
 It is required to execute the REST API.
-See [Workflow Sample: Authentication](../authentication.md) for more information.
+See [Workflow sample: Authentication](../authentication.md) for more information.

 ## Use scenario